-- 33. The Plaintiffs and Class Members have suffered injuries and damages that were caused by the Defendant, its agents, employees, servants and contractors. - 34.
-The Plaintiffs state that the Defendant knew, or ought to have known, that as a consequence of its breach of fiduciary duty and/or systemic negligence, they would suffer significant mental, emotional and psychological harm which would adversely affect their relationships with their family and community.
-The Defendant knew, or ought to have known that the systemic abuse inflicted would impair their ability, as an already marginalized member of the African-Nova Scotian community, to commence an action against them in a Court.

-35. The Plaintiffs and Class Members state that the foregoing damages resulted from the Defendant's breach of fiduciary duty and systemic negligence.
+- 33. 37.
+The Plaintiffs and Class Members have suffered injuries and damages that were caused by the Defendants, its their agents, employees, servants and contractors. - 34.
+38. The Plaintiffs state that the Defendants knew, or ought to have known, that as a consequence of its their breach of fiduciary duty and/or systemic negligence, they would suffer significant mental, emotional and psychological harm which would adversely affect their relationships with their family and community.
+The Defendants knew, or ought to have known that the systemic abuse inflicted would impair their ability, as an already marginalized member of the African-Nova Scotian community, to commence an action against them in a Court. - 35.
+39. The Plaintiffs and Class Members state that the foregoing damages resulted from the Defendant's' breach of fiduciary duty and systemic negligence.